 There are infrared stones in and the already crystalline water undergoes this specific type of filtration.
 Such stones are a rarity and they come at a price.
 When combined with osmosis water, the infrared stones activate the water molecules increasing the amount of oxygen in your water.
 This is very favorable towards one’s metabolism when consuming such water.

 Another optional phase is this 7th one which contains a bamboo canister that deals with gaseous products.

 In the 8th stage, the water passes through a canister of a natural organic material that will mineralize and revitalize it.
 Magnesium, calcium, and potassium come to mind.
 Be aware that a water softener removes magnesium from water and adds sodium to it.
 What you want to do is have the softener connected before the RO system.

 The 9th and last phase is the one with the alkaline filter.
 It will reduce the acidity of the water and will increase the pH levels.
 If you can cover all those stages with your home RO system, then you will truly have the purest water possible.
 Lastly, the water is stored in a tank right by the device.

 Some Important Questions About Reverse Osmosis Devices

-Before we dive into the topic about how to select your RO system, we will conduct a short Q&A session addressing some key questions.
+Before we dive into the topic of how to select your RO system, we will conduct a short Q&A session addressing some key questions.
 They will help you also figure out some main reverse osmosis pros and cons and will aid you with coming up with a good setting.

 Not only that it matters, but you will also actually need a separate one.
 RO systems give you excellent drinking and cooking water but it is not suitable for washing.
-Activities which require larger amounts of water are typically carried out using another faucet.
+Activities that require larger amounts of water are typically carried out using another faucet.

 Hot water also doesn’t go through reverse osmosis systems.
 This fact also disqualifies washing dishes from the equation.
 Additionally, the water pressure and the GPM of your RO faucet is not going to be huge.
 Because of the little amount of purified water and the low flow speed you must always use a separate faucet.